benzino77/tasmocompiler/TRANSLATION.md

 #### How to find values to be added to `browserLang` list?

 Open Firefex, Chrome, Edge, Brave, Opera, any other browser you have installed and press `F12` key.
 It will open `developmer tools`.
 Choose `console` and type: `navigator.language`.
 You should type this in the console of as many browsers as you can - some browsers have different language code than others.
+Remeber to add a value to `browserLang` list in lowercase.

 ##### Firefox